Do Not Sell My Personal Information Jump to content

 Just back from another overnight 'wild' car camp in the Outback.
 One of the reasons I bought the car was that, with the rear seats down flat, it allows me to stretch my full 6 feet easily (take the rear seats headrests out, reverse them and put them back in again to make a platform for a pillow).
 Sleeping bag and bedroll - sorted.

 Also, as most car campers will know, having the rear hatch open for extended periods is often necessary, if only to lounge in the back, with the nose of the car pointing into the wind, and take in the landscape while quaffing a brew.
-As I'm often stealth camping in areas with no phone signal, I don't want to get stranded with a flat Battery.
+As I'm often stealth camping in areas with no phone signal, I don't want to get stranded with a flat battery.
 So I tried this

 Rear Hatch OB Battery Drain Fix